Gazza1996/Theory-Of-Algorithms/README.md

   project folder.

 ## Running
+After compiling your program you can then run it from terminal using the following command:
+'''
+./sha256 test.txt
+'''

 ## Additional Features
 - Added to the program a feature that will display out on the output screen the